VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 To install the AstroDX Collection Genre Reorganizer, follow these steps:

-1. download main.py(this will most like be more updated than release executable) or use a latest release to be executable
+1. download main.py(this will most like be more updated than release executable) OR use a latest release executable

 ## Usage